 - Install Little Snitch on your Mac.
 It costs a couple of bucks, but it’s well worth it.
 It will inform you of any outgoing connection from your Mac to the Internet and you can allow the connection either always or on a case-by-case basis and you can select which types of connections you want to allow.
 This will prevent any malware from “phoning home” or sending your data to a thief, should your Mac get infected.

-Re-installing your Mac OS
+Re-installing your Mac OS if your system corrupted

 You think all that is a lot of work?
 Then try re-installing your Mac and all your software and, if you really hit the jackpot, regaining lost data and personal information.
 A thousand to one that you’ll enjoy the steps listed above more than that.